JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

     Returns a vector indicating the types of each variable, with values described above.

-.. function:: setwarmstart!(m::AbstractMathProgModel, v)

-    Provide an initial solution ``v`` to the solver, as supported.
-To leave values undefined, set them to ``NaN``.
-MIP solvers should ignore provided solutions that are infeasible or cannot be completed to a feasible solution.
-Nonlinear solvers may use provided solutions as starting points even if infeasible.

 .. function:: addsos1!(m::AbstractMathProgModel, idx, weight)

     Adds a special ordered set (SOS) constraint of type 1.
 Of the variables indexed by ``idx``, at most one can be nonzero.
 The ``weight`` argument induces the ordering of the variables; as such, they should be unique values.
 A typical SOS1 constraint might look like :math:`y=\sum_i w_i x_i`, where :math:`x_i \in \{0,1\}` are binary variables and the :math:`w_i` are weights.
 See `here <http://lpsolve.sourceforge.net/5.5/SOS.htm>`_ for a description of SOS constraints and their potential uses.